spacive/mercury-player/README.md

 - replace curses UI with Textual
 - Windows support
 - maybe remake the whole backend in vlc to improve support for windows
+- AppImage file
+- Make the actual file run properly when installed with pipx

 ## How to run:

 python3 run.py
-Optionally, but heavily recommended, add run.py to your PATH
+Optionally, add run.py to your PATH (maybe not

 ### Prerequisites